 - College counselors are on call 24/7.
 To reach a counselor, students should call Campus Safety at 740-427-5000 and request that the counselor-on-call be contacted.

-- Kevin Peterson, the interim civil rights/Title IX coordinator can inform you about supportive resources, options for resolving situations and accommodations.
-He can also help limit contact with other individuals on campus through the coordination of dining times, study times and at other times.
-He can be reached at 740-427-5245 or email@example.com.
+- Samantha Hughes, the civil rights/Title IX coordinator can inform you about supportive resources, options for resolving situations and accommodations.
+She can also help limit contact with other individuals on campus through the coordination of dining times, study times and at other times.
+She can be reached at 740-427-5137 or email@example.com.

 - Medical care is available through Health Center staff, who can be reached at 740-427-5525 during normal business hours or through Campus Safety (740-427-5000) at other times.